Key takeaways

 Comprehensive AI assisted CA workflow

 Partners review a dashboard of exceptions, approve corrections, then sync cleaned entries back to the accounting system, with management reports updating automatically.
-Most firms see 50 to 75 percent less manual classification, and faster closes by 1 to 3 days.
-Explore more, AI automation for fewer errors.

 Best practices to minimize false positives

-- Adjust thresholds to your context, a retailer might flag ₹10,000, a manufacturer might choose ₹100,000.
+- Adjust thresholds to your context: a retailer might flag ₹10,000, a manufacturer might choose ₹1,00,000.

-- Maintain clean master data, vendor naming, GST and PAN details, and a tidy chart of accounts.
+- Maintain clean master data: vendor naming, GST and PAN details, and a tidy chart of accounts.

 - Encode timing policies, expected payment days, and month end spikes, so the AI expects what is normal for you.